 - Replacing curtains with easy-to-clean blinds.

 - Throwing away fabric cushions or exchanging them for leather/artificial leather cushions.

 - Trading fabric couches and arm chairs for leather/artificial leather versions.

+If you don't want to part with your soft furnishings, then you'll need a steam cleaner.
 Cuddly toys are another dust mite trap.
 Short of triggering a tantrum in your child, try to reduce cuddly toys on display in your house.
 If that beloved teddy bear really has to stay, give it a regular airing.
 Every so often, stick it in a plastic bag and place in the freezer for 24 hours.
 This will kill the dust mites.